 January-February 2025

 With a draft of the new Catalog now available, an edit copy for review (via the web) is distributed to each department.
-It is their opportunity to review Certification implementation and to make any to make non-curricular departmental edits to Catalog information necessary.
+It is their opportunity to review Certification implementation and to make any non-curricular departmental edits to Catalog information necessary.

 The Curriculum Office also updates information with administrative and system-level input on policies, regulations and general campus information.